AntonyOtero/personal-website/README.md

-# personal-website
+# Personal Website

-This repository contains the source code for antonyotero.com, Antony Otero's personal website.
+This repository contains the source code for [antonyotero.com](https://antonyotero.com/)
-It serves as a professional portfolio and central hub for his creative and intellectual work.

-Built with Astro and Tailwind CSS.
-Includes sections for biography, portfolio, contact information, and links to personal projects.
+The site serves as my digital home base — a place for future personal projects, writing, and professional work.
+At present, it primarily points toward [framework.antonyotero.com](framework.antonyotero.com)
+, which is the core project I’m actively developing.

+## Status

+💤 Minimal placeholder state (intentionally simple)

+🚀 Future expansion planned for:

+- Portfolio and personal projects

+- Essays and writing

+- Links to ongoing work (including the Framework project)

+## Relationship to Framework

+Main site (antonyotero.com) → my broader personal brand and projects.

+Subdomain (framework.antonyotero.com) → my practical metaphysical framework, blog, and related writing.

+## License

+🔒 CC BY-NC 4.0.